cropsgg/Course-Schedule-Optimizer/README.md

 1. Lab classes are prioritized over theory classes (they require more time slots)
 2. Courses with more classes per week are scheduled first (more difficult to place)
 3. Courses requiring consistent rooms are scheduled before flexible ones
+4. Preferred days are respected when specified
-4. Even distribution of classes throughout the week
+5. Otherwise, even distribution of classes throughout the week
-5. Room availability is checked across all 7 floors
+6. Room availability is checked across all 7 floors
-6. Extra-mural hour is automatically blocked
+7. Extra-mural hour is automatically blocked
-7. Teacher rooms (14 and 15) are reserved
+8. Teacher rooms (14 and 15) are reserved

 ### Room Naming Convention
 Rooms are identified using the format `Floor-RoomNumber` (e.g., `2-05` for floor 2, room 5)